-- a) The highest priority will be given to retaining the rural character of the Parish and its settlement pattern through requiring development to: - Fit sensitively into the landscape; - Maintain the dispersed settlement pattern of frequent roadside dwellings and farmsteads that avoid clusters of modern houses; - Protect views across the River Wye Flood Plain to the Brecon Beacons National Park and Black Mountains; - Protect and enhance landscape features such as broadleaved tree cover and mixed species hedgerows; - Conserve the organic pattern and character of the local lane network; - Strengthen the ecological network of wildlife corridors and patchwork of small wildlife habitats; - Maintain or restore the character of the Parish's historic farmsteads, through innovative approaches. - b) Preserve or enhance the character and appearance of Almeley Conservation Area. - c) Support the local economic development that fits within the capacity of the local landscape, highway network, settlement pattern and general amenity. - d) Meet the specific local housing needs in terms of house types and tenures. - e) Be capable of being accommodated within the capacity of local infrastructure, while supporting the retention of existing services and facilities.
+Parish and its settlement pattern through requiring development to:

+- Fit sensitively into the landscape; - Maintain the dispersed settlement pattern of frequent roadside dwellings and farmsteads that avoid clusters of modern houses; - Protect views across the River Wye Flood Plain to the Brecon Beacons National Park and Black Mountains; - Protect and enhance landscape features such as broadleaved tree cover and mixed species hedgerows; - Conserve the organic pattern and character of the local lane network; - Strengthen the ecological network of wildlife corridors and patchwork of small wildlife habitats; - Maintain or restore the character of the Parish's historic farmsteads, through innovative approaches. - b) Preserve or enhance the character and appearance of Almeley Conservation Area. - c) Support local economic development appropriate to the capacity of the highway network, the local landscape and the existing settlement pattern. - d) Meet the specific local housing needs in terms of house types and tenures. - e) Be capable of being accommodated within the capacity of local infrastructure, while supporting the retention of existing services and facilities.